Here are some tips to keep your Toyota running at its best when it is cold snowy and icy.

 - Pop the hood and look over the battery.
-Make sure your connections are corrosion free and the battery is newer.
-Old batteries take a toll in cold weather and can become zapped really easy.
+Make sure your connections are corrosion-free and the battery is newer.
+Old batteries take a toll in cold weather and can become zapped really easily.

 - While you are under the hood, check your antifreeze.
 Your antifreeze is key to keeping your engine running at its optimal level.
 If you have a summer blend (more water than antifreeze), will want to switch this out with more of a winter blend (less water, more antifreeze).

 - Be aware of your parking brake usage.
 While yes, it is always a good idea to engage your parking brake whenever you are parked, during really cold times of the year, it may not be so smart.
 Having the parking brake engaged during an especially cold period of time could cause it to become frozen and then you will really be stuck.